Winston-Lin/dziganto.github.io/_posts/2018-1-9-Linear-Regression-101-Assumptions-and-Evaluation.md

 ![image](/assets/images/linear_regression_3.png?raw=true){: .center-image }

 ## Introduction
-This is the third and final post in a 3-part series, It covers the basic assumptions of linear regression, how to investigate whether those assumptions are met, and how to address key problems.
+We covered tha basics of linear regression in [Part 1](https://dziganto.github.io/data%20science/linear%20regression/machine%20learning/python/Linear-Regression-101-Basics/) and key model metrics were explored in [Part 2](https://dziganto.github.io/data%20science/linear%20regression/machine%20learning/python/Linear-Regression-101-Metrics/).
+Now we're ready to tackle the basic assumptions of linear regression, how to investigate whether those assumptions are met, and how to address key problems in this final post of a 3-part series.

 ## Linear Regression Assumptions
 1. Linear relationship between target and features